vnrd29/vnrd29/README.md

-Hi, I’m @vnrd29
+- Hi, I’m @vnrd29
-I’m interested in programming
+- I’m interested in programming
-I’m currently learning python
+- I’m currently learning python
+- And I'm also ready to learn new programming languages